 - A pleasant personality to people you are speaking to on the telephone, visitors, and company personnel.

 The Hurtt Clinic is affiliated with the Orange County Rescue Mission, a non-profit; Faith based organization that serves the needs of the homeless.
 To apply for this position YOU MUST COMPLETE AND APPLICATION.
-Please take the link “Apply Here” to complete the application on line.
+Please take the link below “Apply Here” to complete the application on line.
 You may also pick up an application to complete at our main office located at 1 Hope Drive, Tustin, CA 92782.
-You may submit your application by mail (attention Human Resources), through our website, emailed to [email protected] or fax to (714)566-6461.
+You may submit your application by mail (attention Human Resources), in person at our front desk, emailed (please call 714-247-4369 for the address) or fax to (714) 566-6461.
 This position is open until filled.